 How is it used?

-Packed full of Vitamin E and fatty acids, argan oil is used for almost any cosmetic or edible purpose.
+Packed full of Vitamin E and fatty acids, argan oil is used for almost any cosmetic or edible purpose, from restaurant meals to hair-loss solutions.
 Remember the Greek patriarch from My Big Fat Greek Wedding? (“Just put some Windex on it!”)
 This is the belief behind argan oil.
 Scars, couscous, wrinkles, bread, frizzy hair—just put some argan oil on it.

 There are two types of argan oil: cosmetic and cooking.
 The cosmetic stuff is bright golden yellow and silky smooth.
 In Morocco, locals buy it from the co-ops or at pharmacies and use it liberally.
 Like most Moroccans, men and women alike, my travel guide swore by the stuff.
 “I put it in my hair every day and it always works,” Younes said pointing at his glossy black hair.
 It’s true–every morning his hair was fabulously coifed and frizz-free.

 Cooking argan oil is toasted before bottling and has a deep, nutty flavor akin to hazelnut oil or a bowl full of warm and roasty Grape-Nuts.
 It’s a bit misleading to call it “cooking oil.”
 Less for cooking, and more for finishing, argan oil is an enhancer best for drizzling over finished dishes, salad greens, and even creamy desserts.
 It doesn’t hold up well over high heat so it’s almost never used to cook ingredients, but may be added to a pan of fried eggs or vegetables at the end of a sauté for flavor and depth.
 It’s expensive, so it’s used a few drops at a time.